Rapid City Motorcycle Accident Lawyers

 Common Causes of Motorcycle Accidents in South Dakota

 No two motorcycle accidents are the same, though this does not mean that many collisions have similar causes.
-Popular myth would have you believe that most motorcycle crashes are the result of motorcyclist negligence.
-In reality, it has been shown that a significant portion of motorcycle accidents are caused by negligence on the part of the drivers of passenger vehicles on the roadways.
-"Driver negligence" is a broad term that can be used to describe literally hundreds of different actions.
-Simply put, a driver can be considered negligent any time he or she fails to obey all necessary traffic laws.
+Popular myths would make you believe that most motorcycle crashes result from motorcyclist negligence.
+In reality, it shows that a significant portion of motorcycle accidents are caused by negligence on the part of the drivers of passenger vehicles on the roadways.
+“Driver negligence” is a broad term that can be used to describe hundreds of different actions.
+Simply put, a driver can be considered negligent whenever they fail to obey all necessary traffic laws.

 Some of the most common forms of driver negligence that cause motorcycle accidents include: